mdnghtsun/RootAndReason/content/posts/iterator-trap-python-for-vs-while.md

 ```

 ## TL;DR/Conclusion
+- Counters are simple numbers you manage; iterators are tied to sequences and yield elements one at a time.
 - I assumed Python’s `for` loop was **counter-driven** like in C, where changing `i` inside the loop would affect iteration.
 - In reality, Python’s `for` loop is **iterator-driven**: any reassignment to `i` is ignored because the next value comes from the iterator.
 - **C:** `for` loops → counter-based